National Bank of Kenya: Ownership

-As of October 2019, the stock of National Bank of Kenya is owned by the Kenya Commercial Bank Group, a large financial conglomerate, with subsidiaries in seven Eastern African countries and total assets of over $7.013 billion, as of October 2019.
+As of October 2019, the stock of National Bank of Kenya was owned by the Kenya Commercial Bank Group, a large financial conglomerate, with subsidiaries in seven Eastern African countries and total assets of over $7.013 billion, as of October 2019.

 At the time of acquisition of NBK, KCB Group stated that it intended to run NBK as a stand-alone subsidiary, for a period of at least two years, after which NBK would be integrated with KCB Bank Kenya Limited.

+On 20 March 2024, it was announced that Access Bank Plc, a Nigerian commercial bank, had entered into an agreement to acquire NBK, subject to receipt of approvals from the Central Bank of Kenya and the Central Bank of Nigeria.
+The acquisition process by Access Bank Group was concluded on 30 May 2025.

 Governance

-In October 2019, KCB Group appointed a new board of directors for its subsidiary National Bank of Kenya.
-The following are the board members: